You can integrate your Retention.com account directly with SalesForce Marketing Cloud.

 An integration between Retention.com and SalesForce Marketing Cloud does three things:

-- Automatically sends contacts acquired in your Retention.com account to SalesForce Marketing Cloud into a list of your choosing.
+- Automatically sends contacts acquired in your Retention.com account to SalesForce Marketing Cloud into a data extension of your choosing.

 - Automatically suppresses existing contacts in your SalesForce Marketing Cloud account.

-- Ability to set up custom filters to sync filters (ie, send leads from different domains to different lists or ESPs).
+- Ability to set up custom filters to sync filters (ie, send leads from different domains to different data extensions or ESPs).

 What you’ll need